 If you are like most, your attitude may have taken a real beating with the last few crazy weeks.
 Uncertainty abounds, requirements are changing how you teach, and concern for your students, friends, and family are paramount.

-That’s why this blog post is going to concentrate on tips for taking care of yourself.
+That’s why this blog post is going to concentrate on tips to helps students and teaches adjust to COVID-19.
 By your very nature, you care for others, or you wouldn’t have gone into the teaching profession.
 But you can’t continue to carry others if you don’t make time to work on your own wellbeing.

 Here are a few funny, timely finds for you to think about as you are swimming the maelstrom of personal wellness tips.

 - You’re not stuck at home, you’re safe at home.
 One word can change your attitude.

 - What are you grateful for today?
 Make a point of reflecting every day to remind yourself.